The important settings are described on this page. See the Cellpose class for all run options.

 so they vary from around -6 to +6.
 The pixels greater than the

-cellprob_threshold are used to run dynamics and determine masks.
+cellprob_threshold are used to run dynamics and determine ROIs.
 The default

 cellprob_threshold=0.0.
 Decrease this threshold if cellpose is not returning

-as many masks as you’d expect.
-Similarly, decrease this threshold if cellpose is
+as many ROIs as you’d expect.
+Similarly, increase this threshold if cellpose is